casper-network/condor-info/articles/062-binary-port.md

 # Binary Port in Casper 2.0

 Casper 2.0 introduces a significant upgrade to its node communication: the binary port.
-This new RPC interface replaces the traditional JSON-RPC with a binary protocol.
+This new interface replaces the traditional JSON-RPC with a binary protocol.
 The result is faster, more efficient communication between the nodes and the applications within the network.

 ## Advantages